BGC Trust University Bangladesh

 BGC Trust University Bangladesh (বিজিসি ট্রাস্ট বিশ্ববিদ্যালয় বাংলাদেশ) is a private university in Bangladesh, established in 2001.
-The university is 34 km from the port city Chittagong at a place popularly known as BGC Biddyanagar by the side of the Chittagong Cox's Bazar Highway Road.
+The university is 34 km from the port city Chittagong at a place popularly known as BGC Biddyanagar by the side of the Chittagong-Cox's Bazar highway.
 The main campus in Chandanaish, spread over 100 acre of land, consists of a private university, a private medical college, a 1,000-bed hospital, a nurses' institute, a dental college, a college of physiotherapy and an IT institute.
-The current Vice-Chancellor (VC) of this university is Professor Dr. A.F.M.
+The current vice-chancellor (VC) of the university is A.F.M.
 Aowrangazab.

 History

 BGC Trust was founded by Engr.
 Afsar Uddin Ahmad.
-BGC Trust University is approved by the Ministry of Education, Government of Bangladesh and University Grants Commission (UGC) of Bangladesh.
+BGC Trust University is approved by the Ministry of Education and the University Grants Commission (UGC) of Bangladesh.

 Faculties and departments

 Students

 BGC Trust University began in 2001 with 500 students.
-Now it has grown to more than 10,600.
-There are students from Chittagong, Cox's Bazar, Bandarban, Ranghamati, Khagrachari, Comilla, Dhaka, Rajshahi, Rangpur, Jessore, Mymensingh, Sylhet, Khulna, Barishal etc.
+Now it has grown to more than 2,900.